 On interest generated on a savings account, no TDS must be taken.

 If the interest earned on a fixed deposit is less than Rs.
 10,000, no TDS must be withheld.
 This Rs.
-10,000 limit is per bank.
+The 10,000 limit is per bank.
 As a result, if a bank pays interest on a Fixed Deposit that is greater than Rs.
-10,000 i.e., Cumulative on all FD’s, they must deduct TDS at a rate of 10%.
+10,000, i.e., Cumulative on all FDs, they must deduct TDS at a rate of 10%.

 However, no TDS must be withheld if each bank pays an annual interest total of less than Rs.
 10,000, such as when one bank pays an annual interest total of Rs.
 8,000 and the other pays an annual interest total of Rs.
 7,000.

-By submitting an application in Form 15G or Form 15H to the bank, as described here: Form 15G and Form 15H to Reduce TDS on Interest, TDS on Interest may also be decreased.
+By applying Form 15G or Form 15H to the bank, as described here: Form 15G and Form 15H to Reduce TDS on Interest, TDS on Interest may also be decreased.

 Conclusion

-Both savings account and FD (Fixed Deposit) are two major methods of banking utilized by the Indian citizens for storing their hard earned money.
-An average Indian Household will hold at least 1 savings account and FD account which might be kept for reasons ranging from the marriage or studies of their children to the retirement plans they are making.
+Both savings accounts and FD (Fixed Deposit) are two significant methods of banking utilized by Indian citizens for storing their hard-earned money.
+An average Indian Household will hold at least one savings account and an FD account, which may be kept for reasons ranging from the marriage or education of their children to retirement plans they are making.

-Hence, it is important that we understand how this works and how the interest is earned on such deposits made by you along with the effect a withdrawal brings in.
-With this article we have tried to explain the concept with example for a better yet simple understanding.
+Hence, it is essential that we understand how this works and how interest is earned on deposits made by you, as well as the impact of a withdrawal.
+With this article, we aim to explain the concept using an example for a more precise and simpler understanding.